EsotericSoftware/clippy/README.md

 * It is very common to need to copy and paste a few different items.
 Since the Windows clipboard only holds a single item, without Clippy this means finding and copying the same text multiple times.

 * Clippy can be used simply to keep text safe, in case it is needed later.
-While writing an email or before refactoring a piece of code, you can select all the text and copy it, knowing that Clippy has stored it should you ever need it again in the future.
+While writing an email or before refactoring code, you can select the text and copy it, knowing that Clippy has stored it should you ever need it again in the future.

 * Previously copied text can be browsed by hitting the history popup hotkey.
 Search your clipboard history by simply typing any portion of the text.
 Any text you've ever copied can be easily found later, which can be useful for phone numbers, passwords, etc.